Before You Buy

 - Bearings – Most bearings on a motorcycle will be sealed and won’t require much maintenance.
 They should not be greasy indicating the bearing has more grease on the outside than inside.
 Try to move each bearing and listen for any squeaks that can indicate the bearing needs to be re-greased (if possible) or potentially replaced.

 - Fluid leaks – Look for indications of a fluid leak, which could be on the ground or a trail inside the motorcycle as it runs through the motorcycle down to the ground.
 There should be no oil leaks from the engine.
-Look for coolant leaks at all rubber hose connections and along the radiator.
-You may also be able to smell a leak, such as coolant smells sweet and oil is pungent also.
+Look for coolant leaks at all rubber hose connections and along with the radiator.
+You may also be able to smell a leak, such as a coolant smells sweet and oil is pungent also.

 - Chain and sprocket – Look over the chain to ensure it is well greased.
 Chain grease is different than most others used on a motorcycle and it will have a waxy appearance.
 It’s meant to stick to the chain and protect against dirt and moisture.
 It shouldn’t come off as you spin the chain.
 The sprockets should be relatively clean with no visible cracks.
 Each sprocket should have sharp teeth that mesh with the chain.
 The teeth should be pointy or slightly rounded with some use, but not completely rounded like a dull butter knife.